The HSI Doctoral Fellowship

 Duration

-The Fellowship runs concurrent with the Fellow's qualifying academic program, up to a maximum of four years.
+The Fellowship runs concurrent with the Fellow's qualifying academic program and is intended to continue for its normal duration, subject to the Institute's annual budget approval.
 Fellows do not reapply each year.

 Continuation